Du Plessis outlines game plan to win back UFC middleweight belt from Chimaev

-Dricus Du Plessis Opens Up on Roadmap to Regain UFC Middleweight Crown Against Khamzat Chimaev
+Dricus Du Plessis Shares Roadmap to Regain UFC Middleweight Crown Against Khamzat Chimaev

 Former UFC middleweight king Dricus du Plessis has his sights set on earning another shot at Khamzat Chimaev, targeting a possible April rematch.